phpf/Event/README.md

 ### Using Priorities

 By default, events are added with a priority of 10 and _executed from lowest to highest_.
-However, due to the fact that developers understand this concept differently, you can change this to high-to-low:
+However, you can change this to high-to-low, like so:
 ```php
 $events->setSortOrder(\Phpf\Event\Manager::SORT_HIGH_LOW);
 ```